 What are the possible side effects of estradiol topical?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+- heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

-- jaundice (yellowing of the skin or eyes); or
+- jaundice (yellowing of the skin or eyes);

-- a lump in your breast.
+- a lump in your breast; or

-Less serious side effects may include:
+Common side effects may include:

-- nausea, vomiting, loss of appetite;
+- nausea, vomiting, stomach cramps;

-- swelling, weight gain;
+- bloating, swelling, weight gain;